Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-with-Azure-PowerShell.md

 ## Next steps

+After a successful deploynent run the following steps in the given order:

-- For brownfield deployment, please proceed with [Brownfield post-deployment actions](../Post-Brownfield-Deployment.md)
+1. For brownfield deployment, please proceed with [Brownfield post-deployment actions](../Post-Brownfield-Deployment.md) **- [Skip if a greenfield deployment has been done]**
-- To remediate non-compliant policies, please proceed with [Policy remediation](../Remediate-Policies)
+2. To remediate non-compliant policies, please proceed with [Policy remediation](../Remediate-Policies)